 Having cleared up the misconceptions about Dubai, I do hope that my friends would consider visiting this beautiful city.

 Personally, I found this trip very value-for-money.
 In total, using Expedia Packages, Poh Ee and I only paid around $820 each for a direct two-way flight (Emirates) and 6D5N stay at Centro Barsha Hotel which had a fantastic location and was well equipped with swimming pool, gym and extremely new rooms.

-Check out some of the top attractions to visit in Dubai here:
+Overall, this is one of the best trips I’ve ever had.
+Do check out some of the top attractions to visit in Dubai here: